 ABMW – Five Stages of Grief

 Although they are numbered, they do not necessarily occur in a specific order.
 Rather, they overlap, reoccur and basically mess you up big time.
+The list is as follows: denial, anger/rage, bargaining (or seeking help), depression/sadness-filled tears for days on end – sometimes weeks-, finally acceptance which leads you into peaceful healing from your loved ones’ passing away.
 Also, your hormone balance is way off.
 Basically you lack dopamine and serotonin, the happiness hormones.
 You might miss out on oxytocin which is there for attachment.
 Adrenaline and cortisol, the stress hormones, are in charge.
 The most extreme stage keeps on for 6-10 weeks, after that the hormones slowly balance out again.
 It gets easier from there, especially if you really worked through all your conflicting emotions and thoughts.
 If you prepare to be at peace with the situation at some point in the future.
 In the extreme period time of grief, you need to be very careful with yourself.
 Your body is in disarray and experiences enormous stress.
 Allow yourself to feel everything and also try to get some happiness hormones by treating yourself the best you can.

 1. Denial – The first shock may leave you numb and an unwillingness to accept the situation at all.